 What is Supplemental Housing?

 The University uses supplemental housing space to offer more students the opportunity to enjoy the on-campus living experience.
+Some universities may refer to this type of housing as temporary or overflow housing.
 Supplemental housing space is typically lounge space that has been converted to permanent living space - the rooms are located within University housing and offer students all the amenities of a regular room - bed, desk, drawers, hanging space for clothes, Internet and cable TV connection, microfridge - but since the room is larger, the room can accommodate four to eight roommates.
-Some students may be assigned to share a double room with a Resident Assistant (RA), which will be considered supplemental housing
+Some students may also be assigned to share a double room with a Resident Assistant (RA).
+These types of assignments, even though it is located in a regular double room, will also be considered supplemental housing and the student will be reassigned as regular space becomes available.

 Both first-year and upperclass students are assigned to supplemental housing.

-During the Housing Contract process for upperclass students, HFS Contract offers are made for regular and supplemental housing.
+During the housing contract process for upperclass students, HFS Contract offers are made for regular and supplemental housing.
 Upperclass students who accept a supplemental housing HFS Contract will be assigned to a supplemental housing space.
-Students are eligible to add their name to a Waitlist for other housing options available, and could be reassigned if space becomes available.
+Any student with an HFS Contract is eligible to add his or her name to a Waitlist for other housing options available, and could be reassigned if space becomes available.

 Moving to Regular Housing Space

-The amount of time that a student spends in supplemental housing varies.
-As regular housing space becomes available, students will be moved from supplemental housing based on the location of the current vacancy as well as the student currently assigned to the room.
-Housing makes every effort to keep students in their current building or housing area and to assign roommates who are of similar semester standing.
-Students will be notified of their new assignment in plenty of time to prepare to move within the four-day allotted time frame.
+The amount of time that a student spends in supplemental housing varies, depending upon the overall occupancy and when/where a vacancy exists.
+As regular housing space becomes available, staff will determine which student living in supplemental housing will be reassigned.
+This determination depends upon many factors, including where the vacancy exists, the type of student currently living in the vacancy, and how many students are currently living in the supplemental housing room.
+Housing makes every effort to keep a student in his or her current assigned building or housing area, and will assign a roommate who is of similar semester standing.
+If a student is reassigned, he or she will be notified of the new assignment in plenty of time to prepare to move within the four-day allotted time frame.

 Supplemental Housing Room Rate